Traditional Thai Massage & Bodywork in Portland, Oregon

 - Improves circulation, flexibility and muscle tone

 - Increases joint range of motion and mobility

 - Helps alleviate chronic pain

 - Restores and maintains one's sense of balance and well-being

 A Thai massage session is done on a mat on the ground and both client and therapist wear loose, comfortable clothing.
 I recommend wearing sweats or yoga pants and a t-shirt.
-In the winter wear warmer clothes as your body temperature will drop during the session.
+In the winter wear layers or warmer clothes as your body temperature can drop during the session.
 Please do not wear short shorts or skirts.